 B.C.
-Buy Local Week (December 2-8, 2019) is an annual celebration of the unique contributions that B.C. businesses make to our economy.
+Buy Local Week (November 29–December 5, 2021) is an annual celebration of the unique contributions that B.C. businesses make to our economy.
 They strengthen the social fabric and donate to local causes.
-They provide great jobs, and support local service providers, keeping money circulating in the community.
+They provide great jobs and support local service providers, keeping money circulating in the community.
 Consumers love local and B.C.
 Buy Local Week helps showcase B.C. local owned businesses, and B.C. local grown and local made products found in stores everywhere.

 7 Ways for 7 Days

 There are 7 days in #BCBuyLocal Week, so here are 7 ways to Buy Local this week and throughout the holiday season:

 Support local businesses out of the comfort of your home